Thurgood marshall college seal

 Dean of Student Affairs

-OUTSTANDING FACULTY AWARD
+OUTSTANDING FACULTY HONORARY

 Dr. Amanda Solomon Amorao